 By using the MX109020A Site Over Remote Access Basic License sold separately, you can control the Network Master via server service provided by Anritsu.
 This screen allows settings to connect the Network Master to the server provided by Anritsu.

 This function requires the option MT1000A-011.

-Perform settings in the order of steps.
+In Cloud Connection screen, perform settings in the order of steps.